6 Moments When We Spend Too Much Money

 And of course, when you go shopping for any household goods, “Make the list and stick to it.”

-6. When We’re Out On the Town
+The Moment: When We’re Out on the Town

 How to fix it: It’s easy to get caught up in the moment, especially when that moment is so much fun.
 Fortunately, Freedman has two easy solutions for this one: